WHY FOR SALE BY OWNERS NEED TO LIST THEIR HOMES FOR SALE WITH A REALTOR

 4. Becoming an FSBO has Become More and More Difficult

 The paperwork involved in selling and buying a home has increased dramatically as industry disclosures and regulations have become mandatory.
 This is one of the reasons that a percentage of people who attempt to sell as a For Sale By Owner have dropped from 19% to 8% over the last 20+ years.
 Since NAR began collecting data in 1981, 8% is the lowest level of For Sale By Owner.

 5. You Net More Money when Using an Agent

 Many homeowners believe that they will save the real estate commission by selling on their own.
 Realize that the main reason buyers look at FSBOs is because they also believe they can save the real estate agent’s commission.
 The seller and buyer can’t both save the commission.

 Studies have shown that the typical house sold by the homeowner sells for $210,000, while the typical house sold by an agent sells for $249,000.
 This doesn’t mean that an agent can get $39,000 more for your home, as studies have shown that people are more likely to FSBO in markets with lower price points.
 However, it does show that selling on your own might not make sense when the typical FSBO sells their home at a 13-15% discount to the market.

 Before you decide to take on the challenges of selling your house on your own, sit with a real estate professional in your marketplace and see what they have to offer.

-Call Sam Elam today to discuss how he quickly nets you top dollar based on market value of your home with the least amount of hassle.
+Contact Sam Elam today to discuss how he quickly nets you top dollar based on the market value of your home with the least amount of hassle.